Type2DiabetesSystematicReview/nma_more_covariates_public/analysis_plan.md

 Consequent on this pattern of data availability, we will use the following limited set of covariates for the main analyses:-

--   MACE trials - Age, sex, BMI, duration of diabetes, HBA1c at baseline, race, eGFR and cardiovascular disease (separately considered as cerebrovascular, coronary heart disease and peripherovascular) at baseline
+-   MACE trials - Age, sex, BMI, duration of diabetes, HBA1c at baseline, race, eGFR and coronary heart disease at baseline
 -   HbA1c trials - Age, sex, BMI, duration of diabetes, HBA1c at baseline

 This covariate selection differs from that specified in the protocol paper, where we stated "For the main analysis, we will include the following covariates: age, duration of diabetes, HbA1c, estimated glomerular filtration rate (eGFR), total cholesterol, high-density lipoprotein cholesterol, systolic blood pressure, diastolic blood pressure, BMI, sex, ethnicity, smoking status, history of cardiovascular disease, history of heart failure, metformin use and insulin use" ([see BMJ Open paper](https://bmjopen.bmj.com/content/12/10/e066491.long)).
 The difference is due to a better understanding of data availability in the aggregate-level trials and of the distribution of the baseline covariates in the IPD.

 ::: {#tbl-macecum .cell tbl-cap='Cumulative proportion of trials with each combination of variables (ie that variable and variables higher up the table available)' tbl-subcap='["MACE trials","HbA1c trials"]'}